 That time, money, and energy is probably better spent on establishing omnichannel capabilities in your supply chain and improving customer satisfaction and the quality of customer experience within all channels.

-Better yet, consider investing that time and energy into a 3PL partnership that can run warehouses and fulfill DTC and B2B orders for you quickly and with less hassle.
+Better yet, consider investing that time and energy into a 3PL partnership that can run warehouses and fulfil DTC and B2B orders for you quickly and with less hassle.